What would you like to know about Indonesia's visas and border crossings?

 Indonesian free visa on arrival

-This visa is currently available to 45 nationalities (see below) and is available at arrival at five international airports and nine seaports.
-While previously you also had to exit via one of these approved ports, that is apparently no longer the case and you are permitted to leave by a wider selection of airports.
+This visa is currently available to 169 nationalities (see below) and is available at arrival at pretty much any mainstream air- or sea- port of entry.
 Importantly, this visa cannot be extended -- meaning if you are planning on staying longer than 30 days in Indonesia, and you are eligible for the free visa, you will need to apply for a visa before you arrive in Indonesia or get the paid for visa on arrival.
-The free visa is only available at a very limited selection of entry points into Indonesia.

 Indonesian paid visa on arrival

 This visa is available to most nationalities, costs US$35 and can be extended for another month (or longer depending on a myriad of random factors).
 Other currencies are accepted for the visa, but the exchange rate is dire, so you're better off to use greenbacks.

 Free tourist visa eligibility